core-code/CoreLib/README.md

 CoreLib is designed so you can just use the parts you want/need and are not forced to adopt all of it.

-Just include CoreLib.h in your .pch and the files performing the tasks you are interested in.
+Just #import CoreLib.h in your .pch (or in files that use it).
+Additional Classes in the Mac/ and iOS/ folders can be included as needed.

 CoreLib has these components: